SoundOfScooting/TTS-Unleashed/README.md

 **BUG:** This allows you to try *(and fail)* to flick objects that you are prevented from selecting by Lua scripts.

 `Enable Fast Commands` *(default `true`)*\
-If shift is not held down, the 'Help' control instead starts typing a command in chat.\
+When shift is not held down, the 'Help' control instead starts typing a command in chat.\
 Best used when 'Help' is bound to `/`.

+### Section [Misc]

 `Intercept Lua Virus` *(default `true`)*\
 **Host-only:** Intercepts the \"tcejbo gninwapS\" Lua virus before it can spread to any other objects.\
 **NOTE:** This does not actually disinfect objects; consider additionally subscribing to CleanerBlock on the Workshop:\
 https://steamcommunity.com/sharedfiles/filedetails/?id=2967684892

+`Nickname`\
+A nickname used instead of your Steam display name.\
+Nickname changes only take effect when joining a new server.

 `Auto Join Message`\
 Message automatically sent in chat when a player joins.\